elvisperlika/thymio-flask-server/readMe.md

 ```
 ipython app.py
 ```
 I choose the port 52000 for my server but you can change it in the code.
-By default it run on port 5000.
+By default it runs on port 5000.

 It's relvent to use ```ipython``` because the ```tdmclient.notebook``` work only with that interpreter.